 We model a population of N haploid asexual individuals with a large number of loci in full linkage.
 The model includes the effects of mutation, selection, and genetic drift.
 Individuals are characterized by their genotype in two specific bi-allelic loci – ab, Ab, aB, and AB – and by the number of deleterious mutations they carry in the rest of the non-specific loci.
 For example, aB/3 is the aB genotype with additional three deleterious mutations in non-specific loci.

-We focus on adaptation to a new environment.
+We focus on adaptation to a new rugged fitness landscape.
 The fitness of the wildtype ab/0 is 1, the fitness of the single mutants Ab/0 and aB/0 is 1-s, and the double mutant AB/0 has the highest fitness 1+sH, where s is the selection coefficient and H is the relative advantage of the double mutant.
-This is the simplest case of a "rugged fitness landscape": the single mutants Ab and aB are fitness "valleys" between the local and global fitness "peaks" ab/0 and AB/0 (Figure 1).
+This is the simplest case of a rugged fitness landscape: the single mutants Ab and aB are fitness valleys between the local and global fitness peaks ab/0 and AB/0 (Figure 1).

 Figure 1 – Adaptation on a rugged fitness landscape.
 The figure shows the fitness of the possible genotypes: ab, or Ab, aB, and AB.
 Panel B also includes the number of deleterious alleles across the genome following the forward-slash ('/').
 The y-axis represents fitness: the wildtype ab/0 has fitness 1; the fittest genotype AB/0 has fitness 1+sH; deleterious alleles, either at the A/a and B/b loci, or at the non-specific loci, reduce fitness by 1-s.
 The x-axis represents the number of accumulated mutations.
 Solid lines represent mutations at the a/A and b/B loci, occurring with probability µ.
 Dashed lines represent deleterious mutations in the rest of the genome, occurring with rate U. Mutagenesis is induced in stressed genotypes with fitness <1 (gray background).
 Fit genotypes, with fitness ≥1, do not hypermutate (white background).
 (A) In the analytic model genotypes with deleterious alleles in non-specific loci are considered "Evolutionary Dead Ends" and do not contribute to adaptation.
 (B) In the simulations individuals can accumulate up to 25 deleterious alleles (the figure only shows three).
 Multiple mutations can occur simultaneously but are not shown for simplicity of the illustration.

-Each deleterious mutation in the non-specific loci independently (multiplicatively) reduces the fitness of the individual by 1-s.
-Mutations occur in the specific loci with probability µ and that the number of new mutations per replication in the rest of the genome is Poisson distributed with an average U. The model neglects back-mutations and compensatory mutations.
+Deleterious mutations in the non-specific loci independently (multiplicatively) reduces the fitness of the individual by 1-s.
+Mutations occur in the specific loci with probability µ.
+The number of new mutations per replication in the rest of the genome (the non-specific loci) is Poisson distributed with an average U. The model neglects back-mutations and compensatory mutations due of their minor short term effect effects.

 We consider three mutational strategies: normal mutagenesis (NM), where there is no increase in the mutation rate; constitutive mutagenesis (CM), where all individuals always increase their mutation rate by τ, the mutation rate fold increase; and stress-induced mutagenesis (SIM), where only stressed or maladapted individuals increase their mutation rate by τ.
 Individuals are considered stressed if their fitness is below a specific threshold, so stress can be caused by a deleterious mutation (either in the specific A/a and B/b loci or in non-specific loci).
 The main analysis assumes that the effect of SIM on the mutation rate of an individual with fitness ω is